HMS Global Maritime

 HMS Global Maritime is a maritime conglomerate headquartered in New Albany, Indiana.
 The company consists of five divisions - American Queen Steamboat Company, Victory Cruise Line, HMS Ferries, Seaward Services and HMS Consulting.
 The line operates globally, but mostly within North America and Japan.

 History

 HMS Global Maritime was founded as Hornblower Marine Services in 1994 by former director of marine operations at Hornblower Cruises, John Waggoner.

 In 2018 the company was awarded Louisville Business First's "Business of the Year" award in the very large company category.

+A ferryboat passenger alleged the company violated state law and their constitutional rights in a federal district court, but the court ruled in favor of the company in 2020.

 American Queen Steamboat Company

 After the demise of Majestic America Line in 2008 and three years of sitting idle at the Beaumont Reserve Fleet in Beaumont, Texas, the then 16 year-old steamer American Queen was acquired by HMS Global Maritime in 2011 with the help of a $9 million loan from the city of Memphis, Tennessee.
 Out of this acquisition, American Queen Steamboat Company was formed.

 The AQSC fleet currently consists of four river cruiseships: American Queen (re-launched in 2012), American Empress (launched in 2014), American Duchess (launched in 2017), and American Countess (launched in 2020).
 All four vessels operate solely within the United States, with Queen, Duchess and Countess sailing the Mississippi, Ohio, Tennessee, Cumberland and Illinois Rivers, and Empress sailing the Columbia and Snake Rivers.